kpasupuleti-code/taskmanagement/README.md

 This project aims to build foundational backend development skills by implementing key concepts such as RESTful APIs, database operations, and server-side logic.
 Though it's a work in progress, the project reflects my learning journey and serves as a stepping stone toward backend proficiency.
+The inspiration for this project came from a junior backend developer job post.
+The responsibilities and required skills in the post guided the scope and objectives of this project.
+It showcases my initiative to align my learning with real-world job requirements.